 In addition to the delivery of teaching on the MSc programme, Lauren is heavily involved in the delivery of anatomy teaching for both the Gateway to Medicine and Phase 1 students.
 Within the MBBS programme, Lauren leads Block 5 "The CNS and normal neuromuscular and musculoskeletal function" in Year 1 and the Human Biology II module in Term 2/3 of the Gateway to Medicine programme.

 Lauren is also Chair of the Hull York Medical School Postgraduate Programme Board.
 In this role she has oversight of the entirety of postgraduate studies, including establishing and reviewing appropriate regulations and procedures for the operations, development, quality assurance and enhancement of postgraduate taught and research programmes covering all aspects of learning, teaching, and student experience.
 The Postgraduate Programme Board reports to the Hull York Medical School Board of Studies and Joint Senate Committee.

 Lauren has been teaching anatomy since 2013 and is a Fellow of the Higher Education Academy.

 Before joining Hull York Medical School in 2019, Lauren was teaching and studying at the University of Leeds, UK.
 Her PhD investigated the factors influencing students use of technology-enhanced learning (TEL) resources and examined the current levels of TEL evaluation within the field of anatomical education.

-Prior to this, Lauren had a role at the University of Glasgow that involved teaching anatomy to medical students, speech and language therapists and to students on the MSc in Medical Visualisation and Human Anatomy programme - a programme Lauren completed in 2013, achieving a pass with distinction
+Prior to this, Lauren had a role at the University of Glasgow that involved teaching anatomy to medical students, speech and language therapists and to students on the MSc in Medical Visualisation and Human Anatomy programme - a programme Lauren completed in 2013.

 View Lauren's publications on ORCID.